MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -EmailAddressPolicyEnabled
-!!!
-Exchange Server 2010

-The EmailAddressPolicyEnabled parameter specifies whether the e-mail addresses for the mail-enabled user are automatically updated based on the e-mail address policies defined.
-The two possible values for this parameter are $true or $false.
-When this parameter is set to $true, you can't change the PrimarySmtpAddress or WindowsEmailAddress parameters.

-!!!
-Exchange Server 2013

-The EmailAddressPolicyEnabled parameter specifies whether the email addresses for the mail-enabled user are automatically updated based on the email address policies defined.
-The two possible values for this parameter are $true or $false.
-When this parameter is set to $true, you can't change the PrimarySmtpAddress or WindowsEmailAddress parameters.

-!!!
-Exchange Server 2016

 The EmailAddressPolicyEnabled parameter specifies whether to apply email address policies to this recipient.
 Valid values are:

 - $true: Email address policies are applied to this recipient.
 This is the default value.

 - $false: Email address policies aren't applied to this recipient.

 ```yaml
 Type: $true | $false